Day-Count Conventions and Settlement Cycles

 What you pay at settlement:

-The durable lesson: 30/360 makes February 30 days long.
+The lesson worth internalizing: 30/360 makes February 30 days long.
 This artificial simplification means corporate bond accrued interest calculations differ from Treasury calculations even when coupon dates align.

 Actual/Actual Convention (Why Treasuries Use It)